ma-anwar/pyircd/README.md

 Each test directory contains further documentation on the nature of the tests and how to run them.

 Furthermore, any off the shelf IRC client should be able to connect and interact with the daemon.
 We specifically tested with [Weechat](https://weechat.org/) and [pidgin](https://pidgin.im/).
+Detailed instructions on how to test with an IRC client are present in our `Design_and_Implementation.pdf` under the heading "Testing with a Client".

 ## Configuring Logs
 Logging can be configured to offer different levels of verbosity or different formats.
 This can be done by modifying `logging_config.yml`.